Learn these tips before your first visit

 Whether you are coming in for a routine test, a meeting with a specialist, or an outpatient surgery, a trip to the hospital can certainly be an anxious time.
 As you prepare for your visit, here are few tips from a frequent visitor to help make your trip go smoothly!

 5 Tips for Visiting Helen DeVos Children’s Hospital

-Parking is on the opposite side of Michigan street (north side), labelled Ramp 3.
+Parking is on the opposite side of Michigan street (north side), labeled Ramp 3.
 Follow the road in and take a parking ticket to go through the gate.